sunrise-php/http-router-openapi/README.md

 $openapi->toJson();
 // Converting the openapi object to YAML document:
 $openapi->toYaml();
-// Converting the openapi object to an array
+// Converting the openapi object to an array:
 $openapi->toArray();
 ```